kaanb93/q2-krona/README.md

 # q2-krona
-Implementation of krona to QIIME2
+Implementation of Krona to QIIME2